 The reality is that internet trolls can be and are harmful.
-In spite of a troll’s traditional intention—to be cruel just for the sake of it—what they do has measurable effects on our sense of safety and self-worth.
+A troll’s traditional intention is to be cruel just for the sake of it.
+But what they do has measurable effects on our sense of safety and self-worth.

 How to Protect Yourself

 The typical troll is, in essence, harmless.
 But it doesn’t hurt to be safe.
-Trolls may even go so far as to learn private information about their victims, so they can threaten them more effectively.
+Trolls may even go so far as to learn private information about their victims.
+That way, they can threaten them more effectively.
 What can you do besides ignore them?